ga-chicago/git-demo-2/README.md

 (i also added this too)

-Hey my name is Nico
+Hey my name is Boris

-My roommate's dogs' names are Wyatt and Clementine
+My friend's name is cat yeah!